 Perhaps she’d like to…build a robot, create an app, invent a medical device, develop a video game, design a car, protect the world’s wildlife, send a spacecraft to a far galaxy, cure a disease, keep the ocean clean, study the stars… The possibilities are truly endless!

 Clearly, STEM can take her anywhere she wants to go.
-Check out our new Journeys to learn more.
+Check out our Journeys and Badges to learn more.

 Computer Science: Think Like a Programmer.
-Girls learn how programmers solve problems as they (girls) participate in interactive computational-thinking activities and complete a Take Action project.
+Girls learn how programmers solve problems by participating in interactive computational-thinking activities and complete a Take Action project.

 Outdoor STEM: Think Like a Citizen Scientist.
 Girls participate in interactive activities to learn how scientists solve problems using the scientific method.
 Girls practice observation, collect data, and complete a citizen science project.
 Then they create their Take Action project.